nader2560/react-redux-firebase/docs/contributing.md

 # Contributing

 1. Fork to your account
-2. Make changes and push to YOUR fork of the repo (linting is run automatically on push, and tests/coverage are run on [Travis](https://travis-ci.org/prescottprue/react-redux-firebase))
+2. Make changes and push to YOUR fork of the repo (linting is run automatically on push, and tests/coverage are run on [Travis](https://travis-ci.org/prescottprue/react-redux-firebase-immutable))
-3. Create a pull request on [react-redux-firebase](https://github.com/prescottprue/react-redux-firebase) with a description of your changes
+3. Create a pull request on [react-redux-firebase-immutable](https://github.com/prescottprue/react-redux-firebase) with a description of your changes
 4. Confirm that you have no merge conflicts that will keep the code from being merged
 5. Keep an eye on the Pull Request for comments/updates

 ## NPM Linking

-It is often convenient to run a local version of `react-redux-firebase` within a project to debug issues.
+It is often convenient to run a local version of `react-redux-firebase-immutable` within a project to debug issues.
 The can be accomplished by doing the following:

-1. Fork `react-redux-firebase` then clone to your local machine
+1. Fork `react-redux-firebase-immutable` then clone to your local machine
-1. Go into your local `react-redux-firebase` folder and run `npm link`
+1. Go into your local `react-redux-firebase-immutable` folder and run `npm link`
-1. Go into your project or one of the examples and run `npm link react-redux-firebase`
+1. Go into your project or one of the examples and run `npm link react-redux-firebase-immutable`
-1. Go Back in your `react-redux-firebase` folder
+1. Go Back in your `react-redux-firebase-immutable` folder
 1. Add/Change some code (placing a simple `console.log` is a nice way to confirm things are working)
 1. run `npm run build` to build a new version with your changes
-1. Your local version should now run when using `react-redux-firebase` within your project
+1. Your local version should now run when using `react-redux-firebase-immutable` within your project

 **NOTE**
-`npm run watch` can be used in your local `react-redux-firebase` folder to run a watch server that will rebuild as you make changes.
+`npm run watch` can be used in your local `react-redux-firebase-immutable` folder to run a watch server that will rebuild as you make changes.
 Only the `commonjs` version is rebuild when using `npm run watch`.
 If using a different version, such as the `es` version, add watch flag to specific npm build command (i.e. `npm run build:es -- --watch`) to only rebuild that version when files are changed.

 ### Troubleshooting